symfonycorp/symfony-cloud-docs/getting-started.rst

 .. note::

-    On Windows, you may have to use `Git Bash`_ instead of Powershell to run the CLI commands due to compatibility reasons
+    On Windows, you may have to use `Git Bash`_ instead of Powershell to run the CLI commands due to compatibility reasons.

 Deploying a Project on Platform.sh
 ----------------------------------